paritytech/parity-bridges-common/deployments/README.md

 To teach the UI decode our custom types used in the pallet, go to: `Settings -> Developer` and import the [`./types.json`](./types.json)

-## TestPoa
+## Rialto

-`TestPoa` is a test bridge deployment between a test Ethereum PoA network and test Substrate network.
+`Rialto` is a test bridge network deployment between a test Ethereum PoA network and test Substrate network.
 Its main purpose is to make sure that basic PoA<>Substrate bridge operation works.
 The network is being reset every now and then without a warning.